gvwilson/fiction/in-heck/index.md

 "It is a discombobulator," the GearHive said.

-Maddy gave the stork bot a look.
+Maddy gave the storkbot a look.
 "Seriously?
 That's just a thing in kids' stories."
 Which she still read, she didn't add.